Can Free Ad-Supported Streaming TV Beat Pay TV?

 With millions of subscribers, high ARPU, and strong revenue numbers, Pay TV will continue to exist as a highly profitable business model into the foreseeable future.
 At the same time, large media companies are entering the streaming marketplace and hoping that new FAST or SVOD subscribers can replace the ones they’re losing in linear TV.

-FAST streaming platforms will continue to develop and acquire content, refine their advertising models, and expand their audiences to enhance their appeal for advertisers and grow revenue.
+FAST streaming platforms will continue to develop and acquire video content, refine their advertising models, and expand their audiences to enhance their appeal for advertisers and grow revenue.

 Manage FAST Distribution Revenue with Revedia Digital